HelenSteph/ITP-DeviceToDatabase/07_AWS/postgresql.md

 Push `Test`.
 Ensure that the function executes without any errors.

-Note that we're connecting directly to the database.
-The newer way to do this from a Lambda function is to use a [Database Proxy](https://aws.amazon.com/blogs/compute/using-amazon-rds-proxy-with-aws-lambda/).
+Note that we're connecting directly to the database from the Lambda function.
+The newer way to do this is to use a [Database Proxy](https://aws.amazon.com/blogs/compute/using-amazon-rds-proxy-with-aws-lambda/).

 ## Rules

-Now that the Lambda function works, we can have the IoT Core send data to it.
+Now that the Lambda function works, we can have the IoT Core send data to the function.

  * From the `Services` menu, choose `IoT Core`.
  * Choose `Act -> Rules` from the menu on the left.